esendex/esendex-ruby-sdk/readme.md

 # Esendex Ruby SDK

-Ruby Gem for interacting with the Esendex API
+Ruby Gem for interacting with the Esendex API.
+Full docs for the API can be found at [developers.esendex.com](http://developers.esendex.com).

-This is in early stages of development but supports the primary requirements around sending and receiving messages.
+This is in early stages of development but supports the primary requirements around sending and receiving messages as well as push notifications.

 ## Usage